Champions Hockey League

 The Champions Hockey League is a European first-level ice hockey tournament.
-Launched in the 2014–15 season by 26 clubs, 6 leagues and the International Ice Hockey Federation (IIHF), the tournament features top teams across Europe.
+Launched in the 2014–15 season by 26 clubs, 6 leagues and the International Ice Hockey Federation (IIHF), the tournament features top teams from leagues across Europe.
+Since the 2023–24 season, the competition has featured a 24-club league stage, followed by a 16-team playoffs to decide the champion.

 Background

 The IIHF launched a tournament with the same name in 2008 to coincide with the IIHF's 100th anniversary.
 The tournament's only season was played between 8 October 2008 and 28 January 2009, and was won by the ZSC Lions who got to play in the 2009 Victoria Cup game as a result.
 The IIHF planned to launch another season but was ultimately forced to cancel the tournament due to problems finding sponsors during the concurrent global economic crisis and failure to agree on a tournament format.
 On 9 December 2013, a new tournament with the same name was launched by the IIHF and a group of 26 clubs from six countries, born out of the European Trophy, starting in the 2014–15 season.